fastice/nisarcryodb/README.md

 # nisarcryodb

-This repository contains code to read GPS and other data from the NISAR Cal/Val database.
+This repository contains code to execute SQL queries to retrieve GPS and other cal/val database from the NISAR Cal/Val database.
+As such, it will only run on the restricted NISAR on-demand server.
+This code will be update if broader database access occurs later in the mission.